leandroagudelo189/jekyll-now/about.md

 # Founder

-My skill sets are metabolism, molecular biology and data science.
-I'm endlessly curious about understanding the deep underlying order within complex biological systems.
-I apply machine and deep learning algorithms for pattern discovery in biological data, followed by experimental modeling and testing.
+Leandro is currently a Postdoc at [Computer Science and Artificial Intelligence Laboratory @ MIT](https://www.csail.mit.edu/){:target="_blank"} in [Kellis Lab (MIT Computer Science and Broad Institute)](http://compbio.mit.edu/compbio.html){:target="_blank"}, where he works at the intersection between metabolism and computational biology.
+His skill-sets are whithin the fields of metabolism, molecular biology and computer science.
+He is endlessly curious about understanding the deep underlying order within complex biological systems.
+He applies machine and deep learning algorithms for pattern discovery in biological data, followed by experimental validation.

 # Research interest